fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 12.3.0 =
+Adds a setting to control whether vehicles use Trash when deleted.
+Adds a shortcode [invp_photo_slider].
+Creates relationship with "For Sale" term in Availabilities taxonomy when vehicles are added with the editor.
+Fixes a bug that prevented boat fields from appearing in the vehicle attribute table.

 = 12.2.7 =
 First version that adds a "date entered" field to vehicles posts.
 Bug fix in the hours widget to no longer highlight Friday and Monday at the same time for some sets of hours.